Asymptotics for conformal inference: Asymptotics for novelty detection

-that correspond to the (limiting) c.d.f. of the conformal $p$-values under the null and under the test sample mixture, respectively.
-For some weight function $w$, we also define their weighted counterparts:
+that correspond to the (limiting) c.d.f. of the theoretical $p$-values~\eqref{eq:theopvalue} under the alternative, the null and under the test sample mixture, respectively.
+For a given weight function $w$, we also define their weighted counterparts and {recall the definition of $G^w$~\eqref{eq:altcdfWeight}}:

 We denote $\Flim'$ and $(\Flim^w)'$ the derivatives of $\Flim$ and $\Flim^w$, respectively.
 Note that Assumption~\ref{as:ND} with $F_0=\Fcal$ entails $G_0=I$.
 If $F_0\neq \Fcal$, we still have $G_0^{w^*}=I$ when $w^*$ is the oracle weight function.